Condition is described as

 - Check how soups and salad dressings have been made.
 The same advice applies to ice creams, yoghurts and desserts.
 Some might contain gluten.

-Awareness is good in the UK, but you will still need to explain the diet thoroughly and ensure that you have been understood.
+Awareness is generally good in the UK, and is improving all the time, but you will still need to explain the diet thoroughly and ensure that you have been understood.

 For further information please contact Coeliac UK: